Novinky

 She studies X-ray binary systems.
 These systems are composed of a black hole accreting matter from a companion star.
 Her favourite system is the first discovered X-ray binary (in 1964) Cygnus X-1 in the Cygnus constellation.
 She tries to understand the correlation between the strong wind ejected from the star and the accretion disk surrounding the black hole.
 In her spare time, she loves learning new things and exploring new places through reading, travelling, hiking and languages (Czech not being the easiest one).
 She also loves horse riding.

 Soňa Ehlerová is a Czech astronomer working at the Astronomical Institute of the Czech Academy of Sciences (Spořilov, Prague).
-You can chat with her in Czech.
+You can chat with her in Czech or English.

 Her research interests include interstellar matter, star formation and galaxies (her favourite galaxy is our Milky Way and her favourite phase of the interstellar medium is the neutral hydrogen).
-Soňa likes to popularize astronomy and science (by giving talks, participating in Science Fairs, organizing hands-on activities during the open door days at the Institute), she also helps to organize IAU - International Astronomical Union - outreach activities in the Czech Republic (e.g. the Name Exoplanet event).
+Soňa likes to discuss astronomy and science (by giving talks, participating in Science Fairs, organizing hands-on activities during the open door days at the Institute).
 In her spare time she enjoys role-playing games such as Dungeons & Dragons!

-Marta García Rivas comes from Salamanca (Spain) and she is a PhD student at Charles University and works at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
+Marta García Rivas comes from Salamanca (Spain) and she is a postdoctoral researcher at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with her in Spanish or English.

 Her work focuses on the Sun.
 She analyses magnetic fields on the surface of the Sun and tries to understand how the magnetic fields affect inner convection to form dark structures as pores or sunspots.
 Datasets from satellites are always available but she also likes to go to observe to Canary islands to run her studies.
 She likes to do outreach activities, like giving popular talks or participating in events like the Spanish version of 'Chat s Astronomkou' or Famelab CZ.
 In her free time she enjoys hiking, running with her dog, doing jigsaws and, she especially enjoys struggling to learn Czech and getting to know Czech Republic!

-Romana Grossova is a Slovak astronomer working at the Astronomical Institute of the Czech Academy of Sciences (Spořilov, Prague) and at Masaryk University (Brno).
-You can chat with her in Slovak and English.
+Supriya Hebbur Dayananda comes from Bengaluru, India, and she is currently a MERIT post-doctoral fellow at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
+You can chat with her in English.

-Anežka Kabátová is a Czech astronomer working at the Astronomical Institute of the Czech Academy of Sciences (Spořilov, Prague) and at ČTUV (Prague).
-You can chat with her in Czech and English.
+Maitrayee Gupta is a postdoctoral fellow at the Astronomical Institute of the Czech Academy of Sciences (Spořilov, Prague).
+You can chat with her in English.

 Jana Kašparová is a Czech astronomer working at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with her in Czech or English.

-Her research focuses on data analysis and modelling of solar flare emission.
-She talks about astronomy and astrophysics with her friends and sometimes popularizes science participating in the Open Days organized at the Institute.
-Outside of work, she likes the outdoors, spending time with her family, reading and the music!
+Her research focuses on data analysis and modelling of optical and X-ray solar flare emission.
+She talks about astronomy and astrophysics with her friends, sometimes at public events, or educates students in the frame of Open Science Programme.
+She likes the outdoors, spending time with her family, reading and the music.

 Julieta Sánchez Arias is from Argentina and she works at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with Julieta in Spanish or English.